MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     Do not follow the steps to generate your tenant key, because you already have the equivalent in the exported configuration data (.xml) file.
 Instead, you will run a command to extract this key from the file and import it to your on-premises HSM.

 2. On the disconnected workstation, run the Tpd2PfxConverter tool from the [Azure RMS migration toolkit](https://go.microsoft.com/fwlink/?LinkId=524619) to extract the key from the SLC file.
-For example, if the tool is installed on your E drive, Migration folder:
+For example, if the tool is installed on your E drive:

     ```
     	E:\Migration\Tpd2PfxConverter.exe /tpd:ContosoTPD.xml /pfx:ContosoTPD.pfx